Skip to content

 Pre-work

-Follow the instructions in one of the sections that follow on how you would like to run the notebooks.
+Follow the instructions corresponding to how you want to run the notebooks:

 It is recommended if you want to run the lab notebooks locally on your computer that you have: